 When we arrived in Lioson-d’en-Bas, everyone was perfectly equipped for the ascent from 1,550 m to 1,850 m in the snow, I did not feel overequipped.
 It took us between 45 minutes and 1 hour to climb to the top while all the tanks, gear and luggage were comfortably travelling on a specially modified snow groomer.
 The walk was quite physical, but I forgot it as I was looking at the amazing white landscapes of mountains around us.

 2 – Prepare the holes and the ropes

 Depending on the thickness of the ice, two methods can be used to cut the ice: manually with what looks like a giant chisel or directly with a chainsaw by cutting small ice blocks one by one.
-The theoretical part of the ice diving training teaches you how to behave on the ice of a frozen lake, so of course, the person in charge of opening the hole is already wearing its dry suit.
+The theoretical part of the ice diving training teaches you how to behave on the ice of a frozen lake, so of course, the person in charge of opening the hole is already wearing their dry suit.

 3 – Prepare the gear indoor and how to avoid regulator freezing

 To anticipate any problem underwater caused by first stage freezing, it is a requirement that your main regulator and your octopus are mounted on 2 different first stages which are themselves mounted on a tank with 2 separate valves.
-In the case of free flow, you can simply close one, and keep breathing from your octopus, with eventually an extra attempt 1 minute later to reopen the valve and try breathing again from your main regulator.
+In case of a free flow, you can simply close one, and keep breathing from your octopus, with eventually an extra attempt 1 minute later to reopen the valve and try breathing again from your main regulator.

 4 – Don’t fall and have fun